Situated in the Deep South, Louisiana, the “Pelican State” has a colorful history and was named in honor of King Louis XIV.

-A state with a varied and colorful past, Louisiana has been governed under 10 different flags beginning in 1541 with Hernando de Soto’s claim of the region for Spain.
+A state with a varied and colorful past, Louisiana has been governed under ten different flags beginning in 1541 with Hernando de Soto’s claim of the region for Spain.

-With the Louisiana Purchase in 1803, Louisiana had become a part of the United States as a territory.
+With the Louisiana Purchase in 1803, Louisiana became a part of the United States as a territory.
 It became the eighteenth U.S. state on April 30, 1812.

-Its capital is Baton Rouge and largest city is New Orleans, which is known for its Mardi Gras and jazz festivals.
+Its capital is Baton Rouge, and its largest city is New Orleans, known for its Mardi Gras and jazz festivals.

 Kathy R. Weiser-Alexander

 The Louisiana flag contains a crest centered on a blue field.
 The crest consists of a nest bearing three chicks, a mother pelican vulning herself with her head turned to the viewer’s right, and displaying three drops of blood on her breast.
 Beneath the nest, a white banner bears the state motto, “Union Justice Confidence.”